sebrock/flowzz-shopping-helper/README.md

 # Patient Challenges
 Patients seeking for remediation of their symptoms through the use of medical cannabis, maybe for the first time, are now facing three challenges:

-* finding a doctor who would prescribe medical cannabis,
+* finding a doctor who are aware of the health benefits medical cannabis can have for a wide range of patients and symptoms and therefore prescribe it
-* finding the right flowers from the right strain which helps them best
+* finding the right flowers from the right strain (which is best suited to remediate their symptoms best)
-* finding pharmacies who can fill these prescriptions
+* finding pharmacies who have the desired flowers available and can fill these prescriptions at the most economic price point.

 A number of 'Telemedicine' platforms have sprouted in 2024, connecting patients to doctors to get a prescription and enable the doctors to send the medication to a pharmacy the patients selects.
 While these platforms work reasonably well if you don't care for price or don't want to get your medication from your favorite pharmacy.